Licister/Genetic-Algorithm-Hello-World/README.md

 * `rep_per`: percentage of solutions generated via reproduction.
 Default: 0.7.
 The actual number of solutions generated will be rounded up.
 * `mut_rate`: rate of mutation, that is, how many changes will be applied to the solution to be mutated (in percentage).
 Default: 0.2.
 The actual number of changes will be rounded up.
 * `seed`: the seed, in order to make things reproducible.
 Default: 1.

+Time taken to complete the challenge: 2 hours.

+Known bugs:
+* The console print doesn't align properly for generations with three or more digits.